vedangj044/blog.drogue.io/content/2020-08-11-rust-embedded-layer-cake.md

 let tx_pin = gpioa.pa11.into_alternate_af8();
 let rx_pin = gpioa.pa12.into_alternate_af8();
 ```

+Behind the scenes, the HAL is using the PAC to twiddle the appropriate bits
+in the appropriate registers to configure the pointy bits of metal sticking
+out of the board and what the processor thinks I intend to do with them.

 Now, the types of `tx_pin` and `rx_pin` are `PA11<Alternate<AF8>>` and
 `<PA12<Alternate<AF8>>` respectively.
 I can't use them a simple digital I/O